-In a method originally pioneered by the RAND Corporation in the 1950s and 1960s, Crescendo helped MCH implement a quantitative and qualitative survey method that is used to collect, distill, and reach prioritized consensus around creative ideas and/or qualitative issues and questions.
+Crescendo helped MCH implement a quantitative and qualitative survey method that is used to collect, distill, and reach prioritized consensus around creative ideas and/or qualitative issues and questions.
 Leadership Group members rated health initiatives and provided qualitative feedback.
 The process included three steps.

-- Leadership Group members were asked to quantitatively and qualitatively evaluate each of the 40 community needs (identified by discussion group participants and through the data analysis research phase) using an electronic survey. - □ The resulting needs were rank-ordered based upon the average score and aggregated qualitative comments.
+- Leadership Group members were asked to quantitatively and qualitatively evaluate each of the 40 community needs (identified by discussion group participants and through the data analysis research phase) using an electronic survey developed by Crescendo. - The resulting needs were rank-ordered based upon the average score and aggregated qualitative comments.
 The survey results were sent to Leadership Group members in the form of a second survey.
 The second survey included the same list of 40 needs, the ranking of each of the community needs based on previous survey, and a list of qualitative comments submitted by survey participants.
-Leadership Group members re-rated the 40 needs based on their own opinions and the insights of others as expressed in the list of aggregated comments. - □ The results of the second survey were rank-ordered based on the average scores.
-The complete list of the community needs evaluated in the process is included in the comprehensive Community Health Needs Assessment report, available on our website.
-The assessment represents input from the steering committee meetings; analysis of local, state of New Hampshire, and federal quantitative data; community input; and, the needs evaluation process.
+Leadership Group members re-rated the 40 needs based on their own opinions and the insights of others as expressed in the list of aggregated comments.
+Group members submitted their responses to Crescendo. - The results of the second survey were rank-ordered based on the average scores and submitted to MCH.
+The complete list of the community needs evaluated in the process is included in the Appendix of this assessment.
+The prioritized list of the top 10 needs is included in the next section of this assessment.